vxyux/vxyux/about.md

 A website inside an SVG, inside an image, inside HTML, inside markdown, inside a GitHub readme.md.

 > [!WARNING]
-> This is all very experimental and may break any time.
+> This is all very experimental and may break any time!

 ## Development